Courses Offered: Core + Pathways (Watha Endeavour House)

 - How to analyse the historical value of film as a site of cultural expression and conflict with the potential to influence cultural change.

-- How to identify historical debates in the contested nature of historical representation.
+- How to Identify historical debates in the contested nature of historical representation.

 - How to conduct research independently and express clear arguments, either orally or in writing.